acousineau/treehouse/css_layout_techniques/notes.md

 One issue with absolutely positioning elements is that there must be a HEIGHT on the parent element.
 Otherwise, the elements will collapse and not be visible.

+### Fixed Positioning

+Fixed positioning means that an element will stay fixed within the browser window even as the page scrolls.

+In the case of creating sticky headers - simply position the header fixed with a z-index of something greater than any other element on the page.
+This will allow, as you scroll, the content to flow underneath the header.

+Fixed positioning takes elements out of the normal document flow.
+Therefore, padding-top should be added to the body that is equal to the height of the header.